Fox Creek Farm CSA logo

 Exceptional produce, what is that?

-Fox Creek Farm has been growing and harvesting only the best produce for our CSA membership.
+Fox Creek Farm has been growing and harvesting only the best produce for our farm share membership.
 We like to call it exceptional produce.
-Not only because it is fresh, locally, and organically grown, but also because it is of outstanding quality.
-And it is grown on a beautiful farm that you can call your own for the season.
-Exceptional produce also because we only can cultivate our crops because of unique the relationship with our shareholders.
+Not only because it is super fresh and local, but also because it is always of outstanding quality.

 Back to top ↑